jifuwater/Cattendeavour/README.md

 * **I created a timer** (for i3blocks): use scroll weel to change => left click to start => left to stop
 * gtk theme [Catppuccin](https://aur.archlinux.org/packages/catppuccin-gtk-theme-mocha)
 * [icons](https://github.com/ljmill/catppuccin-icons)
-* use Thunar for file .
+* use Thunar for file, firefox for web.
 * [cursor](https://github.com/catppuccin/cursors) pick on release  " Catppuccin-Mocha-Lavender-Cursors.zip "
 ## News:

 new
+* energia_3mode.sh script for all powerprofilesctl
 * timer and pomodoro integrated, right click to change
 * a fedora update module
-* Conservation ideapad Lenovo module i3/scripts/miei/full_charge.sh

 old